Ümit Özdağ: Victory Party

 In August 2021, he announced the foundation of the Victory Party, a far-right, anti-immigrant political party, whose logo was inspired by Mustafa Kemal Atatürk and the Seljuk leader Alp Arslan.
 In May 2022 he had an altercation with Interior Minister Süleyman Soylu, who amongst other statements deemed him a puppet of George Soros, "not a human, lower than an animal" during a TV broadcast.
 In response, Özdağ challenged to see Soylu at his ministry, and that if he was "man enough" should not hide behind the Turkish police.
 As Özdağ then showed up at the ministry, he was blocked by the police.

 According to a Bloomberg analysis, the average likes Ümit Özdağ got on Twitter in May 2022 exceeded Recep Tayyip Erdoğan.

 Arrest

 An investigation was launched against Ümit Özdağ for insulting President Recep Tayyip Erdoğan. Özdağ was detained on January 20, 2025.
-A day later, on January 21, he was arrested on charges of “publicly inciting the public to hatred and hostility or insulting them”.
+A day later, on January 21, he was arrested on charges of "publicly inciting the public to hatred and hostility or insulting them".
 Some of the posts were related to the 2024 anti-refugee riots in Turkey.
 On 17 June, Özdağ was sentenced to two years' imprisonment for the charges, but was ordered released by the same court due to time served in pre-trial detention.

+In June 2026, he was fined 8.700 lira by a court for "insulting the memory of Sheikh Said". Özdağ stated that the sentence would be appealed. Özdağ had called Said a "traitor".